Come See Mountain Crafts in a Gilded Age Mansion

 Twenty-five miles of carriage trails wind through the fields and forests of the 3,500-acre estate.
 The trails are available to horse drawn carriages, horseback riding, and hiking.
 The Craftsman’s Trail is a 20-minute loop walk around the Manor which the Cones are said to have walked together every morning.
 The estate also contains a family cemetery and a carriage and apple barn.

 Moses Cone’s interest in nature and conservation led him to plant extensive white pine forests and hemlock hedges (at the advice of friend and noted conservationist Gifford Pinchot), build several lakes stocked with bass and trout, and plant a 10,000-tree apple orchard.

 Listen to this Living Traditions Moment about the man behind the Manor

-Flat Top Manor and the Parkway Craft Center are open seasonally at milepost 294 on the Blue Ridge Parkway.
+Flat Top Manor and The Southern Highland Craft Guild located in the Moses Cone Memorial Park are open seasonally at milepost 294 on the Blue Ridge Parkway.

 Call (828) 295-3782 for the daily schedule of craft demonstrations.